mayhathaway/systems-final/README.md

 We will be working on a server/client system which allows multiple clients to connect and chat with one another.
 The chat-room will support additional features, including username/password logins (I'm not sure if we're doing this but thought I'd add it for now b/c it seems like a good idea - sasha), a stored record of chat sessions between users, and simple multiplayer games (tic tac toe & hangman could be good options - sasha) which store a record of high-scores.

 ### User Interface Description:
+To connect to the chat, a client process can be ran which will prompt the user to enter an existing login or create a new one.
+After that, the user can communicate in the chat via the command line, where other messages will also be printed.
+Commands will be created which enable the user to find old chat sessions or interact with a game.

 ### Technical Design:
 - #### Use of topics covered in class